TABLE OF CONTENTS

 — Opioids include all semi- and fully synthetic narcotic analgesics (e.g. oxycodone, methadone), as well as the remainder of the opiate class.

-— The word opiate describes narcotic analgesics from a natural source (e.g. morphine, codeine).
+— The term opiate describes narcotic analgesics from a natural source (e.g. morphine, codeine).

 Clinical Uses: Analgesic, acute pulmonary edema (slows respiration and calms patient), in preanesthetic medicine for analgesic and sedative effects, anesthetic, antitussive, and antidiarrheal.